Vendor master file best practices: standardise your data

 The legal name of the primary contact at a supplier should also be included in your Vendor Master File.

-Whilst naming conventions around the primary contact are not as critical as the organisation name, it is nonetheless important to establish common standards.
+Whilst naming conventions around the primary contact are not as critical as the organization name, it is nonetheless important to establish common standards.

 One of the easiest ways to set standards for addresses is to use the standards set by Australia Post.
 They have given a lot of thought to establishing address naming conventions, so it makes sense to follow their template guide.